On behalf of The Law Office of Gustavo E. Frances, P.A.

 A 2017 study involving 3,656 children revealed girls and boys between 3-5 years of age show greater psychological stability when both parents share parenting time equally as opposed to having more time with one parent.
 Uppsala Universitet, who conducted this study in Swedish children, further concluded that behavior issues decreased significantly when both parents remained equally involved.

 This European study translates well into American culture due to a large number of divorce filings involving children in Florida alone.
-Problem with Western culture, however, is many parents aren’t available – or emotionally fit – to handle joint custody agreements.
+The problem with Western culture, however, is many parents aren’t available – or emotionally fit – to handle joint custody agreements.

 Two-parent homes, while not flawless by any measure, create an environment of social stability.
-Children grow with both mom and dad, regardless if cohabiting or actively married.
-Taking one parent away from the home children reside in, then chiding that parent’s request for equal involvement, creates an environment of potential conflict, social maladjustment issues and contributes to subjugated emotional health in children.
+Children grow with both mom and dad, regardless of cohabiting or actively married.
+Taking one parent away from the home children reside in, then chiding that parent’s request for equal involvement, creates an environment of potential conflict, social maladjustment issues, and contributes to subjugated emotional health in children.

 It’s understandable when marriages or cohabitations don’t pan out.
 Keeping an equal parenting schedule, however, strengthens continuity that children once enjoyed when both parents lived under the same roof.
 Stabilized moods, better school performance, and overall physical well-being can be expected when joint parenting arrangements are agreed to.

 Child custody is an exclusive component of the family law, much like child support.
 Thinking of withholding children from other parents because of financial shortcomings?
 Consult with your Fort Lauderdale child custody lawyer first, as this could lead to contempt charges.

 However contentious one may find child support, or no matter how far in arrears the other parent falls, one should never deny their child emotional growth offered by another parent.